 Things I like:

-- I like the three programmable User Modes allowing to quickly change between camera profiles - Sports vs Landscapes
+- I like the three programmable User Modes allowing me to change between camera profiles - Sports vs. Landscapes quickly

 - I like the programmable lens focus ring on the S lenses